Whether an integrated graphics card is good enough depends on the nature of your work and your requirements.

 The following charts show how the iGPUs perform in select AAA and online games.

 Intel UHD 630

-This iGPU is very popular and is is found on 8th-10th gen Intel Core series CPUs.
-It is generally considered a fairly weak iGPU in today’s terms.
+This iGPU is very popular and is found on 8th-10th gen Intel Core series CPUs.
+It is generally considered a reasonably weak iGPU in today’s terms.

 AMD RX Vega 7 (4000/5000)

 This is one of the top of the line iGPUs found on CPUs.
-It is found in AMD 4000 and 5000 series APUs.
+It is located in AMD 4000 and 5000 series APUs.

-You can see that on most popular online games. the iGPUs seem to perform quite well.
+You can see that on most popular online games.
+The iGPUs seem to perform exceptionally well.
 However, the same cannot be said for the AAA titles.

 Also Read: Does Ryzen Have Integrated Graphics?

 iGPUs are NOT a Substitute for Dedicated Graphics Cards